bakero08/Statsports-data-analytics-UCD/README.md

 # Statsports-data-analytics-UCD
 This project is associated with UCD AFC.

-A sport analytics application to analyse tracking data collected by STATSports and provide relevent and insighful visualisation for technical and non technical users.
+A sport analytics application to analyse physical tracking data collected by STATSports and provide relevent and insighful visualisation for technical and non technical users.

  Work in progress.
+Available in 3 weeks time.